edwinv710/twilio-lambda-example/README.md

 <br>

 The first stage we are going to modify is the integration request.
-In the integration request, we are going to tell our API that twilio will send us the request with a `content-type` of `application/x-www-form-urlencoded`.
+In the integration request, we are going to add a `content-type` of `application/json`.
 We will also configure the incoming parameters to obey the camelcase format we specified in our code.

 <br>